 The Master of Science in Computer Science emphasizes continuing self-development of individuals currently engaged in science, technology and engineering-related fields and prepares those who have completed undergraduate majors in these fields for entry into a career in computing technology.

-The department also offers a Ph.D. in Engineering with a track in computer science.
-Applicants for this research-intensive doctoral program must hold an M.S. in Computer Science, and his or her intended area of research must be compatible with existing computer science research interests.
-The applicant must provide a statement of intended research (approximately one page in length) with his or her application.
+The department also offers a Ph.D. in Computer Science.
+Applicants for this research-intensive doctoral program must provide a statement of intended research (approximately one page in length) with his or her application.
 It is strongly recommended that applicants discuss their research proposals with VCU Computer Science faculty in advance.

 The program is designed to develop skills and educate CS students to be major contributors in the computing industry.
 The graduate program in computer science provides state-of-the-art education through the use of didactic courses to those students who wish to further their knowledge and careers within the computing industry.